quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.rst

     :jupyter-download:script:`Tutorial 3.
 Building custom analyses - the data analysis framework`

-Quantify provides an analysis framework in the form of a :class:`~quantify.analysis.base_analysis.BaseAnalysis` class and several subclasses for simple cases (e.g., :class:`~quantify.analysis.base_analysis.Basic1DAnalysis`, :class:`~quantify.analysis.base_analysis.Basic2DAnalysis`, :class:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis`).
+Quantify provides an analysis framework in the form of a :class:`~quantify.analysis.base_analysis.BaseAnalysis` class and several subclasses for simple cases (e.g., :class:`~quantify.analysis.base_analysis.BasicAnalysis`, :class:`~quantify.analysis.base_analysis.Basic2DAnalysis`, :class:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis`).
 The framework provides a structured, yet flexible, flow of the analysis steps.
 We encourage all users to adopt the framework by sub-classing the :class:`~quantify.analysis.base_analysis.BaseAnalysis`.

 To give insight into the concepts and ideas behind the analysis framework, we first write analysis scripts to *"manually"* analyze the data as if we had a new type of experiment in our hands.
 Next, we encapsulate these steps into reusable functions packing everything together into a simple python class.